CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

-## Excercise 2: Developer Portal
+# Excercise 2: Developer Portal

-## Estimated Duration : 60 minutes
+### Estimated Duration : 60 minutes

+## Lab Overview

 The Developer Portal is an automatically generated, fully customizable website with the documentation of your APIs.
 It is where API consumers can discover your APIs, learn how to use them, request access, and try them out.

 ## Lab objectives

-You will be able to complete the following tasks:
+In this lab, you will perform:

-**Task 1**: Publishing the Developer Portal
+- Task 1: Publishing the Developer Portal

-**Task 2**: Enabling CORS for the Developer Portal
+- Task 2: Enabling CORS for the Developer Portal

-**Task 3**: User Experience
+- Task 3: User Experience

-**Task 4**: Customizing the Developer Portal

-   Task 4.1: Site Configuration

-   Task 4.2: Email Configuration

-**Task 5**: Product Management
+- Task 4: Product Management

-   Task 5.1: Product definition
+   - Task 4.1: Product definition

 ## Task 1: Publishing the Developer Portal